Authorities say the suspected Buffalo supermarket shooter traveled from hours away. Here's what we know | News Channel 3-12

 Investigators are looking into a manifesto

-Investigators were reviewing a purported manifesto Saturday that was posted online in connection with the Buffalo mass shooting probe, two federal law enforcement officials told CNN.
+Investigators were reviewing a purported manifesto Saturday posted online in connection with the Buffalo mass shooting probe, two federal law enforcement officials told CNN.

+The manifesto independently obtained by CNN shortly after the attack and before authorities released the name of the suspect, is allegedly written by a person claiming to be Payton Gendron confessing to the attack.

+The manifesto’s author says he bought ammo for some time but didn’t get serious about planning the attack until January.

 Erie County Sheriff John C. Garcia said the shooting was a “straight up racially motivated hate crime from somebody outside of our community.”